The Travel Guide to Vanua Levu on a Budget© FijiPocketGuide.com

 Free and Cheap Land Activities on Vanua Levu

-Most of Vanua Levu’s free and cheap activities are on the land, though visiting Fijian villages, glorious gardens, doing jungle walks, visiting cultural sites and much more.
+Most of Vanua Levu’s free and cheap activities are on the land, though visiting Fijian villages, and glorious gardens, doing jungle walks, visiting cultural sites and much more.
 Check out some of our recommendations here, as well as in our 10 Free & Cheap Things to Do on Vanua Levu.

 Flora Tropica Garden